mmbeeb/FSEM2/README.md

 Update 20/03/22

-A scsi image is now available to download which has been set up for the server.
+A scsi disc image is now available to download which has been set up for the server.

 Unzip it into the FSEM folder.